dymmond/mongoz/docs/en/docs/contributing.md

 Avoid putting examples extremely complex to understand and read.
 Simplify the examples as much as possible to make it clear to understand and get the required help.

+Suspected vulnerabilities must not be reported in a public issue or discussion.
+Use the repository Security tab's private **Report a vulnerability** workflow described in `SECURITY.md`.

 ## Development

 To develop for Mongoz, create a fork of the [Mongoz repository](https://github.com/dymmond/mongoz) on GitHub.